Aleksander Skotnicki (hematologist)

-Aleksander Bartłomiej Skotnicki (born 24 August 1948) is a Polish hematologist and transplantologist, specialist in internal medicine, professor of medical sciences, Head of the Hematology Clinic of the Jagiellonian University Medical College between 1993 and 2018, academic lecturer, social activist, member of the Polish Academy of Learning.
+Aleksander Bartłomiej Skotnicki (born 24 August 1948) is a Polish hematologist and transplantologist.
+A specialist in internal medicine, he is a professor of medical sciences, head of the Hematology Clinic of the Jagiellonian University Medical College between 1993 and 2018, an academic lecturer, social activist, and member of the Polish Academy of Learning.

-Biography
+Early life

-He was born on August 24, 1948, as the son of Roman Skotnicki and Alina née Sokołowska – a psychologist, an activist of the Polish Society of Mental Hygiene and a worker at the Medical Academy in Kraków.
+Skotnicki was born to Roman Skotnicki and Alina (née Sokołowska)—a psychologist, activist of the Polish Society of Mental Hygiene and a worker at the Medical Academy in Kraków.
 His maternal grandmother was Janina Anna Sokołowska, a high school teacher, social activist and participant of the Polish underground resistance during World War II.
+Skotnicki attended the Jan III Sobieski High School in Kraków.
+In 1972 he graduated from the Medical Academy in Kraków.
+He was a student of Julian Aleksandrowicz.